Tieton, Washington

 Tieton (/ˈtaɪ.ətən/) is a city in Yakima County, Washington, United States.
 The population was 1,389 at the 2020 census.

 History

 Tieton was officially incorporated on June 5, 1942.

-Tieton gets its name from the Tieton River, meaning "roaring water".
+The city's name is derived from the Tieton River, meaning "roaring water".

-Tieton has suffered economic depression, with the decline of its fruit warehouses.
-In 2007, a Seattle lawyer and the founding president of the art publishing house Marquand Books have been investing in the city and attempting to revive it, with a project they call project "Mighty Tieton".
-In 2025, the council decided to close the library by the end of the year due to budget constraints.
+The city's economy was primarily agricultural and its largest employers were cool warehouses for fruit that was grown in the Yakima Valley.
+In 2007, a Seattle lawyer and the founding president of the art publishing house Marquand Books began to finance a revitalization plan, named "Mighty Tieton", to bring new industries to the area.
+Among the initiatives was the creation of a mosaics studio that began to produce new artwork that would be displayed in Tieton.

 Geography

 According to the United States Census Bureau, the town has a total area of 0.82 sqmi, all of it land.

 Tieton is located near the confluence of the Tieton River with the Naches River.

 Climate

 This climatic region is typified by large seasonal temperature differences, with warm to hot (and often humid) summers and cold (sometimes severely cold) winters.
 According to the Köppen Climate Classification system, Tieton has a humid continental climate, abbreviated "Dfb" on climate maps.